asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

     ]
   }
 ```
 To use this feature, you must have the Amazon ECS task execution role and reference it in your task definition.
-This allows the container agent to pull the necessary AWS Systems Manager resources
+This allows the container agent to pull the necessary AWS Systems Manager resources.<br>

 ### Injecting sensitive data as an environment variable